guikarai/LinuxONE-CaaS/README.md

 ![alt-text](https://github.com/guikarai/LinuxONE-CaaS/blob/master/images/node-red-linuxone-architecture.png)

 In this code pattern:
-1. User installs Node.js and Node-RED and additional library for NodeJS encryption.
+1. User installs Node.js, Node-RED, Mosquitto and additional library for NodeJS encryption.
 2. User creates and encryption framework with Node-RED.
 3. User benefits Crypto as a Service on LinuxONE.